Skip to content

 This evaluation is designed for people who want — or need — the full picture.
 Here are the most common reasons people choose the Comprehensive Assessment over the Focused Diagnostic Interview.

-Sensory processing, interoception, and nervous system regulation can significantly shape how neurodivergent people experience hunger, fullness, and food.
-A comprehensive evaluation can clarify how autism or ADHD may be influencing recovery.
+Sensory processing, interoception, and nervous system regulation significantly shape how neurodivergent people experience hunger, fullness, and food.
+A comprehensive evaluation clarifies how autism or ADHD may be influencing recovery — and gives your treatment team the diagnostic context they need to adapt their approach.

 ARFID and feeding differences frequently overlap with autism and ADHD.
-Sensory processing, attention patterns, and interoceptive signals can all influence how food is experienced and tolerated
+Sensory processing patterns, attention differences, and interoceptive signals all influence how food is experienced and tolerated.
+This evaluation examines those connections in depth.

-Autism, ADHD, and OCD commonly co-occur and can interact in ways that shape how anxiety and compulsions present.
-A comprehensive evaluation helps clarify how these patterns overlap and how treatment approaches may need to be adapted.
+Autism, ADHD, and OCD commonly co-occur and interact in ways that shape how anxiety and compulsions present.
+A comprehensive evaluation helps differentiate these patterns, clarify how they overlap, and identify how treatment approaches may need to be adapted for a neurodivergent presentation.

-Many neurodivergent adults have long histories of masking, misunderstanding, or environments that required constant adaptation.
-A comprehensive evaluation helps differentiate trauma responses from underlying neurodivergent patterns — and understand how they may interact.
+Many neurodivergent adults have long histories of masking, misunderstanding, or sustained adaptation to environments that weren't built for them.
+A comprehensive evaluation helps differentiate trauma responses from underlying neurodivergent patterns — and understand how they interact — rather than collapsing one into the other.

-Many adults have spent years masking or compensating in ways that hide their neurodivergence.
-A comprehensive evaluation helps map how your brain actually works and make sense of patterns that may have been overlooked.
+Many adults have spent years masking or compensating in ways that effectively conceal their neurodivergence from others — and sometimes from themselves.
+A comprehensive evaluation maps how your brain actually works and makes sense of patterns that may have been overlooked, misattributed, or misdiagnosed.

-Prescribing providers often request clear diagnostic documentation before initiating ADHD medication, and the comprehensive report provides structured clinical findings that support those conversations while contextualizing how attention, executive functioning, sensory processing, and nervous system regulation show up in daily life.
-For autistic and AuDHD clients, medication decisions are often more nuanced than in straightforward ADHD presentations, as factors like sensory processing differences, interoception, demand sensitivity, and sleep patterns can influence how someone responds to stimulants or non-stimulants.
-Clear diagnostic context also helps differentiate autistic burnout from conditions such as major depression—patterns that may appear similar but arise from different mechanisms—allowing prescribers to make medication decisions within the correct neurological context rather than treating burnout as a primary mood disorder.
+For autistic and AuDHD clients, medication decisions are often more nuanced than in straightforward ADHD presentations.
+Sensory processing differences, interoception, demand sensitivity, and sleep patterns all influence how someone responds to stimulants and non-stimulants.
+Clear diagnostic context also helps differentiate autistic burnout from conditions such as major depression — patterns that can appear similar but arise from different mechanisms — so prescribers can make decisions within the correct neurological framework rather than treating burnout as a primary mood disorder.

-Workplace accommodations, university disability services, and disability applications often require formal diagnostic documentation.
-The comprehensive report is designed to meet those standards and translate findings into practical recommendations.
+Workplace accommodations, university disability services, and disability applications often require formal diagnostic documentation that includes functional impact analysis and specific recommendations.
+The comprehensive report is written to meet those standards — with DSM-5-TR and ICD-10 codes, domain-specific findings, and concrete accommodation language built in.

 Many adults begin exploring their own neurodivergence after a child receives an autism or ADHD diagnosis.
-This evaluation can help you understand whether those same patterns may apply to you.
+This evaluation can help you understand whether those same patterns apply to you — and give you documentation that reflects your own history and presentation.

 THE SIDE QUEST APPROACH